guomics-lab/MassNet-DDA/global_protein-Level_FDR/README.md

 # Global Protein-Level FDR Control

-We provide a Python script for protein inference with **global protein-level FDR control**, implemented using the `picked_group_fdr` method from the Kuster lab.

-The script applies the *picked group target--decoy strategy* to control protein-level false discovery rates (FDR) in large-scale proteomics datasets.
+This script applies the *picked group target--decoy strategy* developed by the Kuster lab for global protein-level FDR control in proteomics analyses.

 ------------------------------------------------------------------------